srdelisser/csi3140project/README.md

     - submit button
     - cancel/back to home button
     - after submitting a page/popup that has the option to "add another recipes" or "go to your recipes" button
-- Your Cookbook page
-    - a table/list with links to your reciepe
-    - back to home button